CodeWithDennis/larament/README.md

 ### Configurations
 - [SPA](https://filamentphp.com/docs/3.x/panels/configuration#spa-mode) (Single Page Application) is enabled by default.
-- The profile page is enabled by default.
+- The default color is `Color::Blue`.

-### Customizations
+### Login
-- Custom login page that automatically fills in the login details with the seeded user.
-(Local environment only)
+A custom login page that automatically fills in the email and password fields on the login page with seeded data.
+You can find the login page in the `App\Filament\Pages\Auth` directory.
-- A custom profile page.
+> This only works in the local environment.

+### Generate Password
-- A custom action for generating passwords on the user's profile page and user resource.
+A custom action for generating passwords on the user's profile page and user resource.
+You can find the action in the `App\Filament\Actions` directory.

+### Profile
+A custom profile page that uses the generated password action.
+You can find the profile page in the `App\Filament\Pages\App` directory.

+### Theme
-- A [custom admin theme](https://filamentphp.com/docs/3.x/panels/themes#creating-a-custom-theme) is ready to be used.
+A [custom theme](https://filamentphp.com/docs/3.x/panels/themes#creating-a-custom-theme) that is ready to be used.
+You can find the theme stylesheet in the `resources/css/filament/admin` directory.

 ## Packages